-- 1 teaspoon cayenne pepper or tabasco sauce (optional)
+- 1 teaspoon cayenne pepper or Tabasco sauce optional; to taste

-- Chop your strawberries, lime, and pineapple and add to blender.
-Make sure and remove the stem from the strawberries and the skin from the lime.
+- Chop the strawberries, lime, and pineapple and add to blender.
+Make sure to remove the stems from the strawberries and the skin from the lime.

-- Add unsweetened almond or coconut milk, hydrolyzed collagen, and liquified coconut oil to the blender.
-If a thicker smoothie is desired, use only ½ cup milk.
+- Add unsweetened almond or coconut milk, hydrolyzed collagen, and liquefied coconut oil to the blender.
+If you prefer a thicker smoothie, use only ½ cup milk.